 '''

-git clone https://github.com/calliope-project/calliope
+$ git clone https://github.com/calliope-project/calliope

 '''

-Using conda, install all requirements, including the free and open source GLPK solver, into a new environment, e.g. calliope\dev:
+Then install all development requirements for Calliope into a new environment, calling it e.g. calliope_dev:

 '''

-conda env create -f calliope/requirements/base.yml -n calliope_dev conda activate calliope_dev
+$ conda env create -f requirements.yml -n calliope_dev

+$ conda activate calliope_dev

 '''

-Then install Calliope itself with pip:
+Finally install Calliope itself as an editable installation with pip:

 '''

-pip install -e calliope
+$ pip install -e calliope

 '''

-Most of our tests depend on having the CBC solver also installed, as we have found it to be more stable than GPLK.
-To install solvers other than GLPK, see our solver installation instructions <install\solvers>.
+Note: Most of our tests depend on having the CBC solver also installed, as we have found it to be more stable than GPLK.
+If you are running on a Unix system, then you can run conda install coincbc to also install the CBC solver.
+To install solvers other than CBC, and for Windows systems, see our solver installation instructions.